Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Methodology

 After calculating the $\Delta t^{\rm peak}$ distribution based on the charge center and the selected PMTs, the shower vertex can be initially reconstructed using Eq.~\ref{equ:chi}.
 With this first reconstructed shower vertex, a new expected $\Delta t^{\rm peak}$ distribution can be calculated, represented by the blue "$1^{st}$" curve in Fig.\ref{fig:del_t}.
 As the Fig.\ref{fig:del_t} shows, the $\Delta t^{\rm peak}$ distribution calculated after the first reconstruction is closer to the true $\Delta t^{\rm peak}$ distribution, demonstrating the effectiveness and correctness of the reconstruction process.

 Using the first reconstructed shower vertex and $t^{\rm offset}$ as new inputs for the reconstruction algorithm, with updated $T^{\rm pre}$ and the selected PMTs, a second shower vertex reconstruction based on Eq.~\ref{equ:chi} is achieved after optimization.
 The second $\Delta t^{\rm peak}$ distribution, compared to the first, more closely aligns with the true $\Delta t^{\rm peak}$ distribution, as seen in Fig.~\ref{fig:del_t}.
 This process is repeated iteratively.
 As the iteration times increase, the RMS of $\Delta t^{\rm peak}$ becomes smaller, and the mean of $\Delta t^{\rm peak}$ approaches zero. $\Delta t^{\rm peak}$ distribution tends to be similar to the distribution calculated using the true shower vertex.
 This indicates that the candidate shower vertex is gradually converging toward the true vertex.
 After four iterations, the reconstructed shower vertex's expected $\Delta t^{\rm peak}$ distribution closely matches the true $\Delta t^{\rm peak}$ distribution.
-Therefore, the vertex reconstructed in the fourth iteration is considered the final result of the entire reconstruction algorithm.
+An in-depth analysis of the reconstruction performance with additional iterations (e.g., a fifth iteration) has been performed and found that the improvements of performance beyond four iterations are marginal—the vertex resolution and $\Delta t^{\rm peak}$ distribution remain essentially unchanged.
+Therefore, considering the balance between reconstruction accuracy and computational cost, the vertex reconstructed in the fourth iteration is adopted as the final result of the entire reconstruction algorithm.